-This time, this liminal space, can spark our greatest growth.
+This time, this liminal space can spark our most significant growth.

 In this liminal time, we have a choice.

 We can try to ignore the changes and seek to avoid the struggle.
-This attempt to maintain the status quo will almost certainly fail.
-Change is inevitable and the status quo keeps us stuck in the past.
+However, this attempt to maintain the status quo will almost certainly fail.
+Change is inevitable, and the status quo keeps us stuck in the past.

 Or, we can embrace this strange new world.
 We can choose to walk forward with boldness and courage.
 We can courageously commit to what we believe God is calling us to.

-If you choose courage, I can promise you that God will meet you in this deep and profound work.
+If you choose courage, you will be met with profound work.
 This is where the real growth is.

-If we are willing to let them, liminal times can provide our biggest moments of growth and grace.
+If we are willing to let them, liminal times can provide our most significant moments of growth and grace.